New features, upcoming releases & more | Ascertia Blog

 Written by Mike Hathaway | May 15, 2020 11:11:03 AM

-Previously we answered the most common questions about the OCSP.
-Another element involved in the creation and verification of signatures is timestamping.
-This blog covers how timestamping works, what a Timestamp Authority is, and why timestamping is beneficial to the longevity and legality of digital signatures.
+This blog details how timestamping works, what a Timestamp Authority (TSA) is and why timestamping is beneficial to the longevity and legality of digital signatures.

 How does timestamping work?

-Timestamping can be used to independently and irrefutably prove the time of a transaction, the time a document was signed and when it was archived.
+Timestamping can be used to prove the time of a transaction, when a document was signed and when it was archived - independently and irrefutably.

 RFC 3161 and RFC 5816 are standards for secure cryptographic timestamping and what products and organisations must include in timestamps.
 This includes providing a trustworthy source of time, a trustworthy time value and a unique identifier for each timestamp that has been issued.

-The TSA cryptographically binds the data’s unique hash / message digest / fingerprint with the current date and time that is synchronised with a trusted time source.
-This is done with a special digital signature, using a private signing key under the sole control of the TSA that should be generated and stored in a high-trust Hardware Security Module (HSM).
+The TSA cryptographically binds the data’s unique hash, message digest or fingerprint with the current date and time synchronised with a trusted time source.
+This is done with a special digital signature, using a private signing key under the sole control of the TSA - generated and stored in a high-trust Hardware Security Module (HSM).

 Can I timestamp the signature myself?

-If you were to timestamp your own signature, it would call the document’s integrity into question.
-Having a trusted third-party attest that they received and signed the hash of the document at a specific date and time is the most trustworthy way to prove the authenticity of a document, both at the time it was signed and long into the future.
+If you were to timestamp a signature yourself, it would call the document’s integrity into question.
+The most trustworthy means of proving a document’s authenticity is having a third party attest to receiving and signing the document’s hash at a specific date and time.
+This validates the document both at the time it was signed and long into the future.

-As we previously mentioned, timestamping can be used to prove that a document hasn’t been altered since the timestamp was issued.
+As mentioned, timestamping can prove that a document hasn’t been altered since the timestamp was issued.

-If a document was disputed, it can be difficult to provide proof that the digital signature was valid at the time of signing without a timestamp.
-This is because most signing certificates expire after one or two years, making it difficult to prove the document’s validity several years into the future.
+If a document is disputed, it can be difficult to prove that the digital signature was valid at the time of signing without a timestamp.
+Most signing certificates expire after one or two years, making it difficult to prove the document’s validity several years into the future.

-Without a timestamp for legally binding documents such as business contracts, someone could alter the clock on their computer and then alter and resign a document, which in turn could lead to costly legal battles as different parties dispute each other’s claims.
+Without a timestamp for legally binding documents such as business contracts, someone could alter the clock on their computer and then resign a document.
+In turn, this could lead to costly legal battles as parties dispute each other’s claims.

-Timestamping is essentially an independent witness – providing the evidence required to show that the document is unchanged since the document hash was sent to the TSA at the time of signing.
+Timestamping is essentially an independent witness.
+It provides the evidence required to show that the document is unchanged since the document hash was sent to the TSA at the time of signing.

 Can a timestamp be cancelled or become invalid?

 Timestamping provides integrity even after a signer’s digital credentials expire or are revoked.
-This enables the creation of long-term digital signatures that contain everything needed to verify the signature, the timestamp to provide the time of signing, plus the signature and the certificate chain validity data.
+This enables the creation of long-term digital signatures that contain everything needed to verify the signature, a timestamp, the signature and the certificate chain validity data.
 This is hugely beneficial for long-term archiving.

 Where do I find a timestamp server?